What is an eCommerce Business and How does it Work?

 Processing Order Information

-The second step where all the details of the order are processed and completed.
+The second step where all the details of the order being processed and completed.
 It is now ready for delivery.

 The last step wherein the delivery process is carried out.
 All the logistics components play a significant role in this step to ensure timely delivery to the customer.